 In addition to bullying prevention, the district program addresses and supports the aftermath and consequences of a student who has bullied another student.

-Please note: All school districts in Georgia will have a Bullying Prevention Policy and Protocol in place.
+Please note that all school districts in Georgia have a Bullying Prevention Policy and Protocol in place.